MUSTANG GIRLS/BOYS STAMPEDE U9 - U12 RULES

 Birth Certificates are not required by US Club affiliated teams or USYSA teams.
 Please contact us if there are any questions regarding Birth Certificates.

 All U.S. Club affiliated teams must provide laminated US CLUB Player I.D.
 Cards and Rosters and Medical Releases..

 All USSF affiliated teams must provide Player I.D.
 Cards with photographs, Rosters and Medical Releases.

-Teams from outside CYSA-North (USYSA) or international teams must also provide approved Travel Papers, which must include a roster listing all players authorized to travel by that team’s state or national association.
+Teams from outside CYSA-North (USYSA) or international teams must also provide approved Travel Papers where required by your area, which must include a roster listing all players authorized to travel by that team’s state or national association.
 All Travel Papers must be presented to the Tournament staff at check-in.
 Any player not listed on the Travel Papers, including any amendments, properly executed by that team’s state association, will not be allowed to play in the tournament.

 Proper Player Loan forms will be required at Registration along with other required credentials, as required by the team’s national or state association.